spcjjp/asic-design-class/Task2/README.md

      spike pk sum1ton.o

-Ater this if we are getting same output, then it is verified
+After this if we are getting same output, then it is verified

 ![Screenshot 2024-07-20 175448](https://github.com/user-attachments/assets/95fc87cb-95fb-44d0-923b-4a821c8c72b5)